AdobeDocs/id-service.it-IT/help/library/get-set/getcustomerids.md

 # getCustomerIDs{#getcustomerids}

-getCustomerIDs restituisce tutti gli ID cliente impostati dal servizio Experience Cloud Identity.
+getCustomerIDs restituisce tutti gli ID cliente impostati da Experience Cloud Identity Service.

 <!--
 Is there anything else we can say about this??